PredictiveEcology/wbi_shiny/01-cloud-vm/README.md

 ```

 It is also a good idea to give the ubuntu user permission to the `/media/data/content` folder: `sudo chown -R ubuntu:ubuntu /media/data/content`.
-Otherwise `rsync` might now work very well, i.e. you'll have to move file in 2 steps and the VM hard drive outside of the mounted volume might not be large enough to do that efficiently.
+Otherwise `rsync` might now work, i.e. you'll have to move file in 2 steps and the VM hard drive outside of the mounted volume might not be large enough to do that efficiently.

 #### Setting up R and GDAL to process TIFs